Going Live - Steps

 If you are on a Development plan, you cannot add a domain.
 You will need to upgrade your subscription to a production plan.

-This is a required step, it will tell the Platform.sh edge layer where to route requests for your web site.
+This step will tell the Platform.sh edge layer where to route requests for your web site.
 You can do this through the CLI with

 You can add multiple domains to point to your project.
 Each domain can have its own custom SSL certificate, or use the default one provided.